thehelmetedheinsight/Alaska-Deluxe-Generator/README.md

 Updated: 1/7/2026

 Prototype boards received 1/8/26 - Testing started...
+- 1/13/26 I have already noted several design changes which will require another production run before release
+  - Timeframes should be able to be met as planned.
+(Q1-Q2 2026)

 Pre-orders coming very soon (getting closer, just a few more days)